apache/couchdb-documentation/src/maintenance/compaction.rst

 CouchDB's :ref:`configuration files <config/intro>`.

 The :config:option:`daemons/compaction_daemon` is responsible for triggering the compaction.
-It is automatically started, but disabled by default.
+It is enabled by default and automatically started.
 The criteria for triggering the compactions is configured in the :config:section:`compactions` section.